At least 20 million children are "Lost to Illiteracy!"

-What happened is the English written code is broken, and it's incredibly difficult to teach using the traditional methods our schools use today.
-So, according to the U.S. Government's Annual Report card, 22% of ALL 8th grade students are COMPLETELY illiterate and another 42% are considered "below proficient," a euphemism for "functionally illiterate."
+According to the U.S. Government's own statistics, the U.S. Government's Annual Report card, 22% of ALL 8th grade students are COMPLETELY illiterate and another 42% are considered "functionally illiterate."
 Together that adds up to 64% of America's public school students who will either drop out or graduate without EVER becoming proficient in reading.

 According to https://nces.ed.gov/fastfacts/display.asp?id=372, in 2017 50.7 million students attended public school in grades pre-k through 12.

 Of those 50.7 million, approximately 34.7 million attended grades 3 through 12 (students who should be reading).

 Since 24% of all public school students drop out between grades 9-12 that equates to approximately 22.7 million in grades 3-8.

 Because 64% of students in grade 8 (and about the same percent in grade 3 and all grades in between) are reading below proficiency or even, below basic, that means 14.5 million children currently enrolled in America's public schools who should be reading are instead, either completely or functionally illiterate.

 If every 3rd through 8th grade chunk of our public school population harbors 5 million completely illiterate kids, then that means that from 1994-2018, America has produced 20 million COMPLETELY ILLITERATE "students" and 58 million "functionally illiterate" students and young adults!